Stains offer warmth, color, and tone to woods and other surfaces.

 - Allow the stain to set for approximately 5 to 15 minutes.
 The longer you let the stain set, the deeper and richer the color will be.
-Note: Humidity and Temperature are key factors in the setting and drying of stain, be sure to read the back of the stain can label for detailed information.
+Note: humidity and temperature are key factors in the setting and drying of stain, be sure to read the back of the label for detailed information.

 - While the stain is still wet, wipe off the excess with a clean cloth.
 Take care not to remove too much from corners and edges.
 Wipe across or against the grain first to work the stain into the wood pores.
 The final wipe should always be with the grain.

 - For a deeper color, apply another coat of stain after the first coat has thoroughly dried, approximately 6-12 hours.
-Follow steps 3 thru 5.
+Follow steps 3 through 5.

 - Once satisfied with the color, allow the stain to dry.
 Drying may take 6-12 hours.
 Ensure stain is thoroughly dry before applying a clear finish; overnight drying is strongly recommended.

 Stripping the finish is not always necessary to change the color of your woodworking projects.
 Start by thoroughly cleaning your project.
 Sand it lightly with a fine grit sandpaper and then remove the dust with a tack cloth.
-Using Old Masters® Wiping Stain, apply a thin coat to start with and feather it with a dry, soft-tipped bristle brush.
-Recoat your project with 2 to 3 coats of an Old Masters® clear finish to protect the new, rich color.
+Using Old Masters Wiping Stain, apply a thin coat to start and feather it with a dry, soft-tipped bristle brush.
+Recoat your project with 2 to 3 coats of an Old Masters clear finish to protect the new, rich color.

-Old Masters® Gel Stain was specifically designed to adhere to fiberglass doors and plastic trim.
+Old Masters Gel Stain was specifically designed to adhere to fiberglass doors and plastic trim.
 Apply it directly to the fiberglass surface.
 Wiping Stain also works well on these projects, especially as a second coat or intermixed with Gel Stain.
-For a complete instructions on how to stain fiberglass doors, refer to the Old Masters® Staining Fiberglass doors tutorial.
+For complete instructions on how to stain fiberglass doors, refer to the Old Masters staining fiberglass doors tutorial.

 This tool offers the quickest and easiest method of creating a natural wooden appearance on any smooth surface such as steel doors and other smooth surfaces.
 No special skills are required.
 Multiple woodgrain patterns can be produced with this tool.